Honors

 - Increased Earning Potential.
 You’re likely to attract more clients and job offers, including legal firms, genealogy companies, and individuals seeking top-tier genealogical services.
 Your enhanced reputation can lead to more business opportunities and a higher rate for your services.

 - Stand out.
 Relatively few genealogists hold these credentials.
 Your business card and other documents will include the credential after your name (post-nominal).
-Examples are: Tiffany Bordelon, LAG; Boudreaux Fontenot, LCG; or if you have multiple credentials Josephine Guidry, LAG, LCH.
+Examples are: Tiffany Bordelon, LAG; Boudreaux Fontenot, LPG; or if you have multiple credentials Josephine Guidry, LAG, LCH.

 - Legal.
 Your credentials hold up in most courts and will receive an accompanying “qualified expert” witness status.